-As an employer, it’s crucial to understand the different kinds of contributions you’re required by law to make.
+As a UK employer, it’s crucial to understand the different kinds of contributions you’re required by law to make.
 One such contribution is National Insurance (NI).

-This guide will take you through everything you need to know about National Insurance — what it is used for, an explanation of National Insurance classes, the rates and thresholds for each class, and so much more.
+This guide will take you through everything you need to know about National Insurance in the UK — what it is used for, an explanation of National Insurance classes, the rates and thresholds for each class, and so much more.

 Let’s dig in.